-Every Superman has his kryptonite, and Forstall's was his personality.
-His co-workers never had a problem with his inventiveness.
-After all, he was the architect of the vaunted iOS platform and headed Apple's powerful mobile division, helping to propel it to one of the most powerful companies in the world.
-But according to reports from company insiders, he was abrasive to the point that other executives steered clear of him.
+Every Superman has his kryptonite, and his was his personality.
+Co-workers never had a problem with his inventiveness.
+After all, he was the architect of the vaunted iOS platform and headed Apple’s powerful mobile division, helping to propel it to one of the most powerful companies in the world.
+But according to the New York Times, his abrasive style and resistance was his undoing.

-All that was fine for a long time, until two problems reared their ugly heads on the iPhone features Forstall was in charge of developing: Maps and Siri.
-And suddenly, the man people once thought would follow Steve Jobs as CEO instead followed his idol in another way -- Apple asked him to leave, making him one of the industry's most closely watched free agents.
+Then two problems reared their ugly heads on the iPhone features he was in charge of developing: Maps and Siri.
+And suddenly, the man people once thought would follow Steve Jobs as CEO instead followed his idol in another way — Apple asked him to leave, making him one of the industry’s most closely watched free agents.

 In the Beginning

 Forstall spent most of his adult professional life with Steve Jobs.
-In 1991, Forstall graduated from Stanford University with a degree in symbolic systems, received his master's degree from Stanford the following year, and was a very young man when he and Jobs first joined forces.
-Forstall first worked with Steve Jobs at NeXT, where Jobs landed when Apple fired him.
+In 1991, he graduated from Stanford University with a degree in symbolic systems, received his master’s degree from Stanford the following year, and was a very young man when he and Jobs first joined forces.
+He first worked with Steve Jobs at NeXT, where Jobs landed when Apple fired him.

-Eventually, Apple purchased NeXT and brought back Jobs, and Forstall came along for the ride.
-In 1997, Jobs put him in charge of designing user interfaces for Apple's Macintosh line.
+Eventually, Apple purchased NeXT and brought back Jobs, and he came along for the ride.
+In 1997, Jobs put him in charge of designing user interfaces for Apple’s Macintosh line.

 But his real claims to fame were yet to come.
 In 2005 Jobs pitted the Forstall-led Macintosh team against Tony Fadell’s iPod team to create their future smartphone’s software.
 Forstall won the competition to create iOS, a system that radically changed the marketplace for mobile technology with the first iPhone’s release in 2007.